evg-cv/ArticleAnalysis/README.md

         python3 app.py
     ```

+- To compare the origin title with other titles, please set TITLE_SIMILARITY_EXCEL_PATH variable in settings file with
+the absolute path of the excel path for title similarity estimation and run the following command.

+    ```
+        python3 title.py
+    ```

 ## Note

-- When creating the training data file or excel file as an input file, please make the fields of the files the same as
+- When creating the training data file, input file, title file as an input file, please make the fields of the files the same as
 the sample file.

 - When inputting the values into the LABEL field of the training data, if the sentence is non-pertinent to title, you don't
 have to insert any value like the part marked with red in the sample training data file.

+- When making title file, the other titles in OTHER TITLES field has to be separated with ";".

-- Both of training data and input file has to be excel format.
+- All of training data, input file and title file has to be excel format.